HVML/PurC/README.md

 ## Current Status

 This project was launched in Jan.
 2021.

-The source code derived from [MyHTML](https://github.com/lexborisov/myhtml), which is licensed under LGPL 2.1.

 We welcome anybody to take part in the development and contribute your effort!